Dean of Sungkyunkwan Graduate School of Business visits EDHEC Business School

-Dean of SKK GSB visits EDHEC campuses in the framework of the EDHEC Global Economic Transformation & Technology MiM programme.
+Dean of SKK GSB visits EDHEC Business School in the framework of strategic agreement between both institutions.

 "In line with our recent agreements with National Technology University in Singapore and Berkeley Haas in the US, the collaboration with SKK GSB illustrates the strategic development of EDHEC Business School with the world’s foremost academic institutions”, says Richard PERRIN, Director of International Relations at EDHEC Business School.

 Set within the oldest university in the country, SKK GSB offers a hands-on curriculum preparing today’s students to face tomorrow’s challenges.
 Welcomed by Emmanuel METAIS, Dean of EDHEC Business School, Jae Ha Lee, Dean of SKK GSB, and Andrew YI, Vice-Dean, visited the Paris and Lille Campuses on November 2017.
 "We are delighted to welcome Professor Jae Ha Lee, Dean of SKK GSB.
 This partnership exemplifies EDHEC Business School commitment to provide students with a truly global experience.
 Indeed, our institution is currently outlining new strategic partnerships with outstanding international partners”, explains Emmanuel Métais.